alt-romes/programmer-calculator/README.md

 #### Inline Math

-Operator precedence and parenthesis for grouping is supported.
+Operator precedence and parenthesis for grouping is used.

 `2+2*3` evaluates to `8` and `(2+2)*3` evaluates to `12`